unixorn/git-extra-commands/README.md

 * [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into git repositories.

+* [git-sweep](https://github.com/arc90/git-sweep) - A utility script to remove branches that have been merged to master.

 * [git-submodule-tools](https://github.com/kollerma/git-submodule-tools) - A collection of scripts that should help make life with git submodules easier.

 * [git-up](https://github.com/aanand/git-up) - Fetch and rebase all locally-tracked remote branches